-I’m a freelance journalist from London.
-I specialise in reportage about world affairs, and have reported from the ground across Iraq, Ukraine, and other European countries.
-My work has been published and broadcast by over 20 major media organisations including WIRED, MIT Technology Review, and BBC News.
+I’m a freelance journalist from London, specialising in reportage of world affairs.
+I’ve reported from the ground across Iraq, Ukraine, and other European countries for over 20 major media organisations including WIRED, MIT Technology Review, and BBC News.
+MHP Group selected me as one of its “30 Young Journalists to Watch” in 2025, when I was also selected by the Wallace House Center for Journalists as a finalist in its Livingston Awards.

-I trained as a multimedia journalist at the UK’s #1 journalism school, News Associates, graduating with top honours in 2021.
+I trained as a multimedia journalist at News Associates in London, graduating with top honours in 2021.
 The Royal Geographical Society awarded me a fellowship the following year after I walked 450km solo across southern Iraq.
 I’ve trained to operate in hostile environments (HEFAT) with Advanced Tactical Resources Ltd..

 Some of the stories I’ve written.